animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Spring Data for GemFire makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of GemFire's plumbing.
-SDG's new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](#apis:continuous-query).
+Spring Data for GemFire's new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](#apis:continuous-query).